Faden Away

 "Faden Away" is a song by California-based funk duo 7 Days of Funk, released as the lead single of their eponymous debut studio album.
-The song premiered on October 8, 2013, on Stones Throw Records' SoundCloud page and was made available at the Stones Throw Store and iTunes Music Store on October 15, 2013.
-Stones Throw released "Faden Away" along with "Hit Da Pavement" on a cassingle on December 10, 2013, with both vocal and instrumental versions.
-The cassette was given away exclusively with the first week's orders of the LP and 45 box set.
+The song was made available to the iTunes Music Store and Stones Throw Records' website on October 15, 2013.
+On December 10, the single was released along with "Hit Da Pavement" as a cassette single, later given away exclusively with the first week's orders of the LP and 45 box set.